ucldc/ucldc-docs/docs/dams/metadata-model.md

 ### Conditions of Access and Use

-<a class="label">Access Restrictions</a> - Specifies level of access, for viewing resource in the UCLDC discovery/delivery system
+<a class="label" id="AccessRestrictions">Access Restrictions</a> - Specifies level of access, for viewing resource in the UCLDC discovery/delivery system

 <div class="example">
   <u>Example:</u>